BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 - **Swords to Plowshares**;
 - **Ghitu Slinger**;
-- any flexible removal;
-- Pyroclasm, if you also want a broader board answer.
+- ***Pyroclasm***, if you also want a broader board answer.

-Meddling Mage isn't always lethal by itself, but it can buy enough time for U/W Landstill to find Humility, Fact or Fiction, or a hand full of counters.
+Meddling Mage isn't always lethal by itself, but it can buy enough time for UW Landstill to find Humility, Fact or Fiction, or a hand full of counters.
+Also remember that if the opponent taps out for **Meddling Mage** a window opens to resolve a favorable sequence of spell, and this can easily happen in the early turns.

 ### Answers to Humility

 Post-board it's fundamental to have answers to **Humility**.

 Cards like **Ray of Revelation** and/or **Naturalize** are very important because they give you real outs to one of the most problematic cards in the matchup.
 Ray of Revelation is particularly interesting because it represents two answers in a single card thanks to flashback.
 This lets you play the long game with more peace of mind.
-In Game 1, Humility can be almost impossible to beat once resolved; post-board, instead, you can build a game where you respect it without being completely locked out.

 ### Graveyard Hate Post-Sideboard

-U/W Landstill usually isn't the deck with the most oppressive graveyard hate.
+UW Landstill usually isn't the deck with the most oppressive graveyard hate.

-It can have **Phyrexian Furnace**, often already in the main deck, and in some cases other similar cards.
+It can have **Phyrexian Furnace**, often already in the main deck.
 That said, with both Hermit Druid and Survival you can often play around this kind of hate, especially if the opponent has to keep mana up or if you can force them to tap out.

 In this matchup it's important not to always show how constrained you actually are by Furnace.
 Sometimes you can look more scared than you really are, slow down slightly, or use the way the opponent reads your caution to push them into tapping out or using the hate at the wrong moment.